-Welcome to the real world: ten years experience growing with our school community, developing hands-on activities for the love of the Earth and her Children.
+Welcome to the real world: developing hands-on activities for the love of the Earth and her Children.

-Many area agencies have helped the Nature Center grow: OSU extension, Keep Cincinnati Beautiful, Greater Cincinnati Foundation, Hamilton County Solid Waste Division, Westwood/Cheviot Kiwanis.
+Many area agencies have helped the Nature Center grow as well assisting in donations to the school: OSU extension, Keep Cincinnati Beautiful, Greater Cincinnati Foundation, Hamilton County Solid Waste Division, Westwood/Cheviot Kiwanis.
 Tremendous support has been given by the Ohio Environmental Education Fund allowing the development, practice, and teacher training of a comprehensive outdoor education program.

 - In 1990, Carson School in Price Hill became the Montessori magnet school for Quadrant 1 of CPS.
 Once the highly energized school community learned that the adjacent wooded, one-acre lot was CPS property, they cleared it then added plantings and a teaching deck.
 The Carson Montessori Nature Center blossomed there.